DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 strategy).

 Another factor that is worth knowing about is related to the norm of the gradient $\mathbf{g}^T\mathbf{g}$ through iterations.
-In theory this norm should shrink through iterations to guarantee convergence.
+In theory, this norm should shrink through iterations to guarantee convergence.
 Nevertheless, successful training may still be obtained even if the norm does not shrink as long as the learning rate is kept small.
 Let's write the second-order Taylor expansion of the functional around the current parameter estimate $\boldsymbol \theta_0$: